When buying an investment property or first home, I can’t stress enough the importance of ensuring the foundations are in good health.

 Always avoid large trees around the house as they are a major cause of foundation movement.
-Also, look at what type and size of trees are in the neighbouring properties as they can at some stage affect your foundations (consider that you may need to install root barrier at some stage if neighbouring trees are affecting foundations).
+Also, look at what type and size of trees are in the neighboring properties as they can at some stage affect your foundations (consider that you may need to install root barrier at some stage if neighboring trees are affecting foundations).

-Below are some general foundation tips on recognising foundation problems for when you’re looking to purchase your next investment
+Below are some general foundation tips on recognizing foundation problems for when you’re looking to purchase your next investment

 a) Brick Veneer Homes

 - Look for visible signs of cracks in brickwork

 - Inspect expansion joints to see if the gap is consistent.
 If the gap at the bottom is eg. 10mm and at the top say 40mm then this is generally a sign that there is foundation movement.